 Following a challenging year, take some time to review how your business performed and identify any successes to build on, or pivots or improvements that are necessary to help continue to recover and grow.
 First, review your business’s financial performance, and use that insight to determine where you are, where you want to be and how you need to get there.
 With a solid understanding of your finances, ask yourself questions such as, “What went well?”, “What did I learn about my business and customers?”, “What changes did I make last year that I want to continue?”, and “What would I change for future?”.
 Once you’ve looked at your 2020 performance and determined what went well and any areas for improvement, it’s time to start your 2021 planning.

 One of the biggest takeaways from 2020 is the importance of flexibility.
 Instead of rigid, detailed planning, you may want to consider creating a business plan that maps out key moments, goals and milestones, but retains an element of flexibility.
 Key pillars could include goals like a new product launch, but remains flexible in terms of timing, delivery and logistics.
-After all, you wouldn’t want to over commit to releasing that new product on a specific date according to your strategy, but end up rushing or cutting corners to meet the
+After all, you wouldn’t want to over commit to releasing that new product on a specific date according to your strategy, but end up rushing or cutting corners to meet the deadline.

 If your business experienced change – big or small – in 2020, you’re not alone.
 Many consumers have also been impacted by the pandemic, changing spending habits and even the businesses they interact with, and how.
 Therefore, it’s important to take time to review your core customer base and how you can best serve them this year.
 Start by looking at your return customers, then determine their needs and what your business can do to meet and exceed their expectations.